NikosPapakonstantinou/Hellenic/GamingArea/Hosted InHouseLeagues (IHL).md

 ### Server: chat.mirc.com.gr
 ### Author: ioh aka ext3
+### 2005-2015: Our bots are written in c/c+ in order to form a part of IRC Services like.They are working like Q/X/GameServ on the server: chat.mirc.com.gr

 #### Hosted InHouse Leagues (The whole history of IRC IHL)
 ##### I have put the biggest channels that passed into history which hosted with our services.